What is Level Design? And How Do You Learn It? (With 2 Codeless Exercises)

 I will not go into the path of creating and monetizing your own indie game.
 That gigantic topic will take a series of posts by itself.
 So I’m only going to address how to be someone game studios want to hire.

-In most studios, you’ll most likely start as a junior game designer as the entry position, which often involves working on different aspects of a game including design levels.
+In most studios, you’ll most likely start as a junior game designer as the entry position, which often involves working on different aspects of a game content including design levels.

 Once you accrue some experience, then you can grow into a level designer.